Itzhak07/rfit_platform/README.md

-# Welcoem to RFit Platform
+# Welcome to RFit Platform